davidloiret/agentic-design/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Evaluate your knowledge => leetcode style / no framework

+For each I should add sources etc

+I want real world example in Typescript / Python / Rust sans Framework juste avec BAML

+For each pattern I want an example that I can run and modify each time in Typescript / Python / Rust with and without framework example code

+I need reference, I need schema for each